After moving house out of London for a new life in the country, I decided to share my experiences.

-Another online service that might be of interest is Crashmap.co.uk which lists road accidents involving all road users.
-Crachmap indicates accident hot spots and is especially useful to see how safe any potential school might be.
+Another useful online service is Crashmap.co.uk which lists road accidents involving all road users and indicates accident hot spots.
+Accident information is especially useful to see how safe any potential school might be.

 Once we had learned from some mistakes and started getting the best out of the online information, we were able to avoid visiting unsuitable properties and in the end, bought what has turned out to be an excellent home.
 However, relying on any of these sources on their own would be risky, and we tried our best to verify some of them from other sources.